 The purpose is to use as much real estate on SERPs as possible to drive clickthrough.

 Even if you have secured the first or second position organically.

 For example, take a look at Primegate Digitals’ brand name search results:

 Organically, we rank first and have organic site links that direct users to six different pages on our site.

-We do not have control on these and, instead, they are position thereby Google on what they think is relevant to the user at every point.
+We do not have control over these and, instead, they are positioned thereby Google on what they think is relevant to the user at every point.

 Furthermore, you can place an ad for the search term and add your own site link extensions.

-This way you can potentially increase the targeted traffic to specific landing pages you know engages and convert new users.
+This way you can potentially increase the targeted traffic to specific landing pages you know engage and convert new users.

 Since our brand keyword, ‘Primegate Digital’ is not competitive, the potential return on ad spend outweighs the CPC.

 We can also track when a user converts via the designated site link extension pages.
 By using the site link extensions option in Google Ads you will increase your direct traffic to better-targeted pages.